 4. Imaginative play

 Involving your child in caring for your garden and teaching them how to safely look for and handle the minibeasts who live there is important to their development as the next generation of guardians of the world’s natural resources.
-Helping to tend a vegetable garden or grow herbs are both wonderful ways to introduce children to the joys of nature.
-Also consider adding stones, sticks, leaves, pine cones, shells, seedpods and other natural elements to your collection of outdoor play resources.

 6. Quiet play and secret spaces